Our Cardiac Cath Lab

-At Holy Family Memorial, our award-winning, nationally recognized cardiac cath lab is here and ready when you need us most—anytime, any day—with the rapid response and expertise you can depend on.
+At Holy Family Memorial, our award-winning, nationally recognized cardiac cath lab is here and ready when you need us with the rapid response and expertise you can depend on.

 When dealing with heart attacks, you often hear the term, “door-to-balloon time.”
 This refers to the amount of time between when a patient arrives at the hospital to the time they receive necessary treatment to open a blocked heart vessel.
 HFM’s door-to-balloon time consistently beats national averages.
 Our average time is 30 minutes, and we oftentimes clock in under 15 minutes.
 It’s this commitment to speed and excellence that’s led us to receiving national awards and recognition.

 The American Heart Association has honored Holy Family Memorial with two Mission: Lifeline® awards for excellence in improving quality of care for heart attack patients.
-HFM has also been awarded the Platinum Performance Achievement Award from the American College of Cardiology and is a designated Heart Attack (STEMI) Receiving Center, accredited by the American Heart Association and the Society of Cardiovascular Patient Care.
+HFM has also been awarded the Platinum Performance Achievement Award from the American College of Cardiology and is accredited by the American Heart Association and the Society of Cardiovascular Patient Care.
 Get complete details on all of our cardiac awards and recognition here.

 What is cardiac catheterization?